 I assessed that not enough research or strategy had preceded design and implementation.
 Dev was in Scotland, making agile tricky and Lean UX impossible.
 So I back-filled research and strategy in the course of making specific change requests.
 Which meant, for example, my analysis reports would recommended fixes.
 And my new content model would overlay my wireframes.

-This bridged the gap and we made our release date.
+Here's how I bridged the gap and helped make our release date.

 Information Architecture (IA)